LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 1) Download the .exe file
 2) Open it and extract the files where you want.
-3) Open "CP2077 - EasyInstall.exe" from the folder extracted
+3) Open `CP2077 - EasyPatcher.exe` from the folder extracted
 4) If you use Steam or GOG, just click "Find Steam Path" or "Find GOG Path" (patch will be automatically installed)
 5) If you want manually select it (or if you use EpicGames), just click on "Select Path to Cyberpunk 2077 Main Directory"  and select the main folder of "Cyberpunk 2077" (not the x64 folder!
 The main directory!)
 6) Enjoy, and check yamashi's main page, he's the true hero!